A simpler path to Ergodic Theorems for the Frontier of Branching Brownian Motion

-In a series of seminal works, Bramson \cite{Bramson1983ConvergenceOS}, showed that the position $M_t$ of the rightmost particle in a BBM is centred around $m_t := \sqrt 2 t -\frac3{2\sqrt 2 }\log t$, and more precisely that
+In a series of seminal works, Bramson~\cite{Bramson1983ConvergenceOS} showed that the position $M_t$ of the rightmost particle in a BBM is centred around $m_t := \sqrt 2 t -\frac3{2\sqrt 2 }\log t$, and more precisely that

-where $W$ is a random variable whose distribution function is given by the so-called critical traveling wave solution to the Fisher-KPP equation.
-Lalley and Sellke \cite{Lalley1987ACL} showed that the corresponding pointwise ergodic convergence cannot hold, i.e. that for $x\in \mathbb{R}$,
+where $W$ is a random variable whose distribution function is given by the so-called critical travelling wave solution to the Fisher--KPP equation.
+Lalley and Sellke \cite{Lalley1987ACL} showed that the corresponding pointwise ergodic convergence cannot hold, i.e., that for $x\in \mathbb{R}$,

-They also proved that there exists a constant $C>0$ such that
+They also proved that there exists a constant $C_\star>0$ such that

 where $Z_\infty>0$ is the almost sure limit of the derivative martingale: